Well-designed packaging which is easily recoverable or reused, minimises environmental impacts and usually saves costs.

 Designing packaging so that it can be efficiently recycled.

 Specifying recycled content will reduce the demand for primary raw materials and generate demand for recycled material.

-Emotionally durable design is a branch of sustainability.
+Emotionally Durable Design is a branch of sustainability.
 It aims to encourage creatives to reduce the consumption and waste of resources.
-It tackles this by placing the relationship between users and their products in the forefront of the design process.
+It tackles this by placing the relationship between users and their products at the forefront of the design process.

 To find more about the work of its developer, Dr. Jonathan Chapman please check out our blog post.